Topological Drawings meet Classical Theorems from Convex Geometry: Generalized Signotopes: Structure and Enumeration

 \subsection{Small Configurations}

 To get a better understanding of which generalized signotopes come from topological drawings, we have enumerated all generalized signotopes and flip classes up to $n=7$ elements using a simple computer program; see Table~\ref{table:GS_numbers}.
-Moreover, since drawings from the same weak isomorphism class induce flip-equivalent generalized signotopes (Lemma~\ref{lemma:weak_iso_flip_equiv}), Table~\ref{table:GS_numbers} also restates the number of weak isomorphism classes from \cite{aafhpprsv-agdsc-15} for means of comparison.
+Moreover, since drawings from the same weak isomorphism class induce flip-equivalent generalized signotopes (Lemma~\ref{lemma:weak_iso_flip_equiv}), Table~\ref{table:GS_numbers} also restates the number of weak isomorphism classes from \cite{aafhpprsv-agdsc-15}.

 In Section~\ref{ssec:prelim_GS}, we have seen that there are precisely two weak isomorphism classes of topological drawings of~$K_4$.
 Via relabeling and mirroring, all 14 generalized signotopes on $n=4$ elements are realized by \typeI and \typeII; cf.\ Figure~\ref{fig:k4_three_types}.
 These 14 generalized signotopes partition into two relabeling classes and two flip classes.
 One of the classes corresponds to drawings of \typeI (1 crossing) and the other one to drawings of \typeII (0 crossings).
 In particular, the flip operation for generalized signotopes preserves the number of crossings in a 4-tuple.
 Therefore, we can define the \emph{crossing number} of a generalized signotope $\chi$ on $n$ elements as the number of induced 4-tuples which belong to the flip class of the \typeI drawing.